Bearer/bearer/docs/guides/custom-rule.md

 You can use shared rules to avoid duplication of auxiliary rules between different rule files.
 To use one rule from another, it must be of type `shared` and must be imported by the rule that uses it.

-As shared rules are only used by other rules and do not result in and findings, they have no associated CWE, severity, etc.
+As shared rules are only used by other rules and do not result in any findings, they have no associated CWE, severity, etc.

 ### Example